cortex-lab/alyx/docs/00_gettingstarted.md

 ```

 Now this has started Alyx as a local service, with an empty database as a backend.
 So the very first time,
-if we want connect to the appication, we need to
+if we want connect to the application, we need to
 - create the database empty table structure
 - create a super user that will be the administrator
 - load the "fixtures": this is the common set of database tables and record for all Alyx databases